protecode-sc/helm-chart/README.md

 As Black Duck Binary Analysis populates the database, it is required to clean up tables found in the database before it can be restored.

-Kubectl into databasebase container and run:
+Kubectl into the database container and run:

 ```console
 $ kubectl exec -it -n dev hayrynen1-postgresql-0 bash